xmrig/xmrig/README.md

 ```

-Also you can use configuration via config file, default **[config.json](https://github.com/Bendr0id/xmrigCC/wiki/Config-XMRigMiner)**.
+Also you can use configuration via config file, default **[config.json](https://github.com/Bendr0id/xmrigCC/wiki/Config-XMRigDaemon)**.
 You can load multiple config files and combine it with command line options.

 ## Algorithm variations
-Since version 0.8.0.
 * `--av=1` For CPUs with hardware AES.
 * `--av=2` Lower power mode (double hash) of `1`.
 * `--av=3` Software AES implementation.
 * `--av=4` Lower power mode (double hash) of `3`.

 ## Common Issues
+### XMRigMiner
+* XMRigMiner is just the worker, it is not designed to work standalone.
+Please start **XMRigDaemon** instead.

 ### Windows only: DLL error on starting
 * Make sure that you installed latest Visual C++ Redistributable für Visual Studio 2015.
 Can be downloaded here: [microsoft.com](https://www.microsoft.com/de-de/download/details.aspx?id=48145)